jmfuchs/aws-cloudtrail-processing/README.md

 sls deploy -s dev -r us-west-2
 ```

-> If you've created different environment files that reference other aws profiles you can replace *dev* and *us-west-2* as necessary.
+> If you've created different environment files that reference other aws profiles or you want to deploy to different regions, you can replace *dev* and *us-west-2* as necessary.

 ## Access